This article is part of a larger series on Payroll Services.

 - Chat-based mobile payroll app: Roll by ADP is the first of its kind—you can set up employee profiles, add deductions, run payroll, and pay employees through direct deposits by using only chat commands on your mobile iOS and Android devices.
 It even has a scanner icon that lets you view its mobile platform on computer desktops and laptops.

-- Affordably-priced plan: For $17 per month + $5 per employee monthly, you get full service payroll with unlimited pay runs.
-If you need employee benefits, tip reporting, and integration options with QuickBooks Online and time tracking solutions, we recommend Square since Roll by ADP has none of these.
+- Affordably priced plan: For $29 plus $5 per employee monthly, you get full service payroll with unlimited pay runs.
+While Roll by ADP costs the same as Square Payroll, we recommend Square if you need employee benefits, tip reporting, and integration options with QuickBooks Online and time tracking solutions—Roll by ADP has none of these.

-- Next-day payments: What’s great about Roll by ADP is that it automatically provides next-day direct deposits to its clients (even a same-day option if via manual check).
+- Next-day payments: What’s great about Roll by ADP is that it provides next-day direct deposits to its clients automatically, including a same-day option if the deposit is via manual check.
 This is comparable to QuickBooks Payroll although QuickBooks’ same-day option includes direct deposit; you also have to subscribe to a premium plan to access it whereas Roll by ADP includes it under its one plan.

 - AI-powered assistant: Paychex may offer the services of a dedicated payroll specialist, but with Roll by ADP, you get a smart in-app assistant that learns how you do payroll and automatically lines up your to-dos in advance.
 It sends automated alerts and even conducts error checks to make sure that your payroll is in line with your normal pay runs.
 In case you need to consult with a customer representative, Roll by ADP provides unlimited live chat support.

 The five payroll apps we recommended may provide you with all the essential tools you need to process employee pay while on the go.
 However, for employers who need to compute the salaries of a very small team, Payroll Guru is the app for you.